Konkani people: Turkic rule

-In 1350 CE, Goa was conquered by the Bahmani Sultanate of Turkic origin.
-However, in 1370, the Vijayanagar Empire, a resurgent Hindu empire situated at modern day Hampi, reconquered the area.
-The Vijayanagar rulers held on to Goa for nearly 100 years, during which its harbours were important landing places for Arabian horses on their way to Hampi to strengthen the Vijaynagar cavalry.
+In 1350CE, Goa was conquered by the Bahmani Sultanate of Turkic origin.
+However, in 1370, the Vijayanagara Empire, a resurgent Hindu empire situated at modern day Hampi, reconquered the area.
+The Vijayanagara rulers held on to Goa for nearly 100 years, during which its harbours were important landing places for Arabian horses on their way to Hampi to strengthen the Vijayanagara cavalry.
 In 1469, however, Goa was reconquered, by the Bahmani Sultans.
 When this dynasty broke up in 1492, Goa became a part of Adil Shah's Bijapur Sultanate, who made Goa Velha their second capital.

-The Bahamanis demolished many temples, and forced the Hindus to convert to Islam.
-To avoid this religious persecution, several Goans families fled to the neighbourhood kingdom of Soonda.

 Portuguese rule of Goa

 The Portuguese conquest of Goa occurred in 1510 under the leadership of Afonso de Albuquerque and with the assistance of the local Hindus led by Timoji.
 The Christianisation of Goa and its simultaneous Lusitanisation soon followed.

 The Goa Inquisition was established in 1560, briefly suppressed from 1774 to 1778, and finally abolished in 1812.
 Its main aim was to investigate New Christians for heresy, and to preserve the Catholic faith.
 Crypto-Jews who emigrated to Goa from the Iberian Peninsula to escape the Spanish Inquisition and the Portuguese Inquisition, were the main cause behind the launch of the Goa Inquisition.
 Some 16,202 persons were brought to trial by the Inquisition.
 57 were sentenced to death and executed in person, another 64 were burned in effigy.
 Of these, 105 of them were men and 16 women.
 The rest of those convicted were subjected to lesser punishments or penanced.
-Those sentenced to various punishments totalled 4,046, out of whom 3,034 were men and 1,012 were women.
+Those sentenced to various punishments totaled 4,046, out of whom 3,034 were men and 1,012 were women.Salomon, H. P. and Sassoon, I. S. D., in Saraiva, Antonio Jose.
+The Marrano Factory.
+The Portuguese Inquisition and Its New Christians, 1536–1765 (Brill, 2001), pp. 345–7.

 Seventy-one autos da fe were recorded.
 In the first few years alone, over 4000 people were arrested.
 According to the Chronista de Tissuary (Chronicles of Tiswadi), the last auto da fe was held in Goa on 7 February 1773.